chef/automate/components/compliance-service/docs/kt.md

 /components/compliance-service/ingest/
 ```

-Data is stored in Elasticsearch in 3 index types:
+Data is stored in ElasticSearch in 3 index types:

  * Daily summary index (e.g. `comp-7-s-2020.11.07`), one for each day
  * Daily reports index (e.g. `comp-7-r-2020.11.07`), one for each day